muratk5n/thirdwave/en/README.md

 ---

+Yeah!
+And they like batteries now.
+Fucking Nazis (founded by Adolf himself)

+---

+"May offset" is not good enough.
+Plus only BE from sugar cane is "carbon neutral".
+How can you make sure all production of this thing is made that way?
+People will cheat.
+Remember how Volkswagen cheated.

+EIA: "Producing and burning ethanol results in emissions of carbon dioxide (CO2), a greenhouse gas.
+However, the combustion of ethanol made from biomass (such as corn and sugarcane) is considered atmospheric carbon neutral because as the biomass grows, it absorbs CO2, which may offset the CO2 produced when the ethanol is burned"

+---

+Boxes have bioethanol in them

+"Large blue boxes have been popping up across Nairobi in Kenya.
+They look like cash machines, but ... dispense a clean cooking fuel"

+---

 "Biden's executive order comes just days before the 20th anniversary of the 9/11 terrorist attack.
 It requires AG Merrick Garland to release the declassified documents publicly over the next six months"